Scott Porter: Personal life

 In April 2013, Porter married Kelsey Mayfield, a casting director and former University of Texas cheerleader whom he met on the set of Friday Night Lights.
 One of his groomsmen was screenwriter and director Jamie Linden, a schoolmate at Lake Howell.
 In May 2015, Mayfield gave birth to their son, McCoy Lee.
 Their daughter, Clover Ash, was born in August 2017.

 Porter is also known for playing and promoting HeroClix, a tabletop miniatures game featuring Marvel and DC Comics characters.
 He films preview videos of upcoming product releases and hosts "HeroClix for Huntington's", an annual charity tournament supporting the Huntington's Disease Society of America.
 Porter was also created as a 'bystander' token and two separate figures playable in the HeroClix game.

+Porter is a big fan of Pokémon and plays Pokémon Go with his kids, sister, and father.